-SaaS dunning is a strategy that enables you to communicate with customers proactively to prevent recurring billing disruptions.
-Here, we’ll cover the basics you need to know about the dunning process in a SaaS model, including dunning management best practices like using payment recovery software to automate your credit card dunning process.
+Here, we’ll cover the basics you need to know about the dunning process in a SaaS model, including dunning management best practices.

 What is dunning management?

-- Increases on-time payments: Payment reminders encourage customers to keep subscriptions current, improving cash flow with more timely payments.
+- Encourages on-time payments: Regular billing reminders make it easier for customers to keep accounts current, improving cash flow.

 What does the dunning process involve?